Equal-time two-point correlation functions in Coulomb gauge Yang-Mills theory: Equal-time two-point correlation functions

 We now have a representation of the equal-time correlation functions as a functional integral over the transverse components of $\bf{A}$, the ghost and the antighost fields, see Eq.\ \eqref{corrfunc}.
 The integration measure, which would be the exponential of the negative of the Euclidean action in the usual four-dimensional formulation (in Euclidean space), is now given by the exponential in Eq.\ \eqref{FPrep} and the square of Eq.\ \eqref{vacans}.
 Note that the vacuum functional is real (at least to order $g^2$) because the coefficient functions fulfill the reality condition \be \left( f^{a_1 \ldots a_k}_{k; i_1 \ldots i_k} (-\bf{p}_1, \ldots, -\bf{p}_k) \right)^\ast = f^{a_1 \ldots a_k}_{k; i_1 \ldots i_k} (\bf{p}_1, \ldots, \bf{p}_k) \:. \ee

 We shall use the analogy of this representation with the familiar functional integral representation of the covariant correlation functions in the usual four-dimensional formulation for the perturbative determination of the equal-time correlation functions \eqref{corrfunc}.
 The corresponding Feynman rules are easily identified: the (static) gluon propagator is the inverse of $2 |\bf{p}|$, cf.\ Eq.\ \eqref{g0solf2} (the factor of two is due to the square of the wave functional in the measure), the other contributions $-2 \big( f_2 (\bf{p}) - |\bf{p}| \big)$ and the other coefficient functions $-2 f_3 (\bf{p}_1, \bf{p}_2, \bf{p}_3)$ and $-2 f_4 (\bf{p}_1, \ldots, \bf{p}_4)$ determine the two-, three-, and four-gluon vertices.
 Furthermore, from Eq.\ \eqref{gg} we identify the free ghost propagator $1/ \bf{p}^2$ and from Eq.\ \eqref{ggv} the ghost-gluon vertex.
+For the case of $\phi^4$ theory in $(1+1)$ dimensions, the calculation of equal-time correlation functions from a representation analogous to \eqref{corrfunc} has been discussed in Ref.\ \cite{JM00}.

 We consider the gluon equal-time two-point function $\langle A_i^a (\bf{p}_1) A_j^b (\bf{p}_2) \rangle$ (with $t=0$ in the arguments of the gluon fields to be understood) first.
 One of the contributions to be taken into account is the ghost loop, constructed from two ghost-gluon vertices \eqref{ggv} and two ghost propagators [see Eq.\ \eqref{gg}], and furthermore two static gluon propagators from Eq.\ \eqref{g0solf2} for the external lines.
 As it turns out, this contribution is exactly cancelled by the other contribution with the same graph ``topology'' which arises from contracting one of the two-gluon vertices, (minus twice) the first integral in Eq.\ \eqref{g2solf2tp}, with two external gluon propagators.
 Both contributions are represented diagrammatically in the first line of Fig.\ \ref{figAA}.